Kian Hansen: Club career

 Hansen has played for Esbjerg the most part of his career, having been promoted to the first team in 2008.
 Following injury problems for Esbjerg's then captain Nicolai Høgh during the 2012–13 season, Hansen established himself as a regular starter.

 He made his Ligue 1 debut for Nantes on 9 August 2014 against RC Lens.

 On 19 July 2019, FC Nordsjælland confirmed, that they had signed Hansen.
+In July 2025, 36-year old Hansen announced his retirement from football.
+However, he continued at the club in a role as assistant coach for the U19 team.

 International career

 Hansen's good form for Esbjerg in the spring of 2013 earned him a call up for the Danish National Team for a friendly against Georgia.